ISL, Chennaiyin FC vs NorthEast United preview: Hosts look to boost playoff chances

 At eighth spot with 12 points, the home team has made a recovery of sorts after a nightmarish start.
 NorthEast United are one spot below.

-Chennaiyin coach Owen Coyle, who has taken over after a beleagured John Gregory parted ways with the club, is hoping that the team will build on the win against Hyderabad FC.
+Chennaiyin coach Owen Coyle, who has taken over after John Gregory parted ways with the club, is hoping that the team will build on the win against Hyderabad FC.

 Nerijus Valskis has been the key player for Chennaiyin with seven goals to his name so far.
 His importance for the team can’t be overemphasised and he needs to be at his best if Coyle’s men aim for another victory.